nmiquan/Examples/README.md

 Contents:
--Listed by programming languages
+- Listed by programming languages
--Examples of syntax, algorithm, abstract data type -Useful resources
+- Examples of syntax, algorithms, and abstract data types
+- Useful resources